shama/grunt-hub/README.md

 ## Release History

+* 0.3.1 Update to gaze@0.2.0.
+Only spawn one at a time.
+Add `interrupt` option.
+Allow `tasks` to be undefined.
+Update to run on Grunt v0.4.
 * 0.3.0 Use [gaze](https://github.com/shama/gaze) for watching, Grunt v0.4 compatibility
 * 0.2.0 refactor: make easier to upgrade to Grunt v0.4, windows support, fix issue with mutliple watch targets
 * 0.1.1 add copyable template for a grunt hub